natalieagus/50005-2023/_os_labs/lab2_tinyOS_intro.md

 ## Synchronous Interrupts

-`tinyOS.uasm` implements the a few functionalities to support Synchronous Interrupts (also known as _trap_ or _supervisor call_). **Kernel-mode supervisor call** dispatching and a repertoire of call handlers that provide simple I/O services to user-mode programs include:
+`tinyOS.uasm` implements a few functionalities to support Synchronous Interrupts (also known as _trap_ or _supervisor call_). **Kernel-mode supervisor call** dispatching and a repertoire of call handlers that provide simple I/O services to user-mode programs include:

 1. `Halt()` – **stop** a user-mode process (equivalent to closing or killing the process)
 2. `WrMsg()` – write a null-terminated `ASCII` string to the console